 The cost of regular repairs and maintenance are fully deductible, as long as they aren’t adding value.

 Any costs for standard replaceable supplies that you use in the course of your work can be deducted.
 This could include items like pencils, paper, tools, and other small equipment that your business does not capitalize as an asset.
-Deductible supplies does not include materials purchased for building.
+If you’re wondering whether building materials are tax deductible, the answer is unfortunately “no.” Deductible supplies do not include materials purchased for building projects.

 Business taxes (e.g., your share of FICA if you have employees) can be deducted.
 As well as some other government regulated taxes or professional licenses and permit fees.